- Join a living-learning community in a residence hall with fellow civic scholars

 - Be engaged, compassionate, respectful, and effective!

-Civic Scholars C’17 Community Partner placements include: Cornerstone Madison Adult Day Center, Madison Day Care Center, Dress for Success, Rosa Parks Community School , Zufall Health Center, Furniture Assist, Homeless Solutions, Madison Borough, Market Street Mission, Morristown Neighborhood House Afterschool Program, College Prep and ESOL program.
+First Year Civic Scholars’ Community Partner placements include: Cornerstone Madison Adult Day Center, Dress for Success, EPOCH, Rosa Parks Community School , Furniture Assist, Homeless Solutions, Madison Borough, Market Street Mission, Morristown Neighborhood House after-school and pre-school programs, and the adult ESOL program.
 Read more about our Community Partners and comments by current Civic Scholars about their volunteer experience.